jaames/iro.js/docs/advanced.md

 ### Adding and Removing Colors

-Colors can also be added and removed from the color picker at any time:
+Colors can be added and removed from the color picker at any time:

 ```js
 // add a color to the color picker